 What was the best thing about studying for your MBA in Global Business at Coventry University London?

-The MBA in Global Business was for me – a postgraduate student – a chance to increase awareness, skills, confidence and results for communicating effectively, accurately and respectfully across cultures.
-Living in a country that differs significantly from my own country, provided me with all kinds of experiences; experiences that stimulate you to socialise with others, to pore questions, to discover new methods and ways to doing things, to appreciate different perspectives, to be flexible and to determine what is of relevance, based on new insights.
-I took this degree since I wanted to have a perspective towards how business operates internationally, how the resources and the hierarchies are managed, how they strategise in the time of need and how do they achieve desired results and if not then how do they control damage.
+The MBA in Global Business was a chance to increase awareness, skills, confidence and results for communicating effectively, accurately and respectfully across cultures.
+Living in a country that differs significantly from my own country provided me experiences that stimulated me to socialise with others, pore questions, discover new methods and ways of doing things, appreciate different perspectives, be flexible and determine what is of relevance, based on new insights.
+I took this degree since I wanted to have a perspective on how businesses operate internationally, how they strategise in times of need and how they achieve desired results and control damage.
 All of it helped me to make my way into roles not only in Pakistan but in the UAE as well with opportunities to work with companies as big as Jumeirah Group (UAE) and NETSOL Technologies (NASDAQ registered).

 What advice would you give to prospective students who are considering studying at Coventry University London?

 Go for it!
-And before starting all of it, be prepared and try to stay ahead of the curve through researching all of what you are getting yourself into.
-The London life, your field of study, the study methodologies being followed at Coventry University London and most importantly have the ability to translate ideas into executable plans (which you will need a lot of in order to do well in your assignments).
+And before starting all of it, be prepared and try to stay ahead of the curve through researching all of what you are getting yourself into; the London life, your field of study, the study methodologies.
+Most importantly, have the ability to translate ideas into executable plans (which you will need a lot of in order to do well in your assignments).
 BEST OF LUCK!